NinerXrayBravoTwoTwo/MassEnergyUnits/Projects.md

 * Pictures?
 If so which ones would help.
 Should be referenced from a public Wiki I believe.
 * A tool that draw's good spacetime diagrams with hyperbolic graph lines that can be used to create diagrams for powerpoints and other presentations.
 Could this use povray for some diagrams?
-* A seperate file for this that includes all the shot designations, type, estimated yeild, aliases.
+* A separate file for this that includes all the shot designations, type, estimated yield, aliases.
 * Should all shot designations be resolved to Peta Joules instead of tons_tnt?
 * A lorenz transformation is just a conversion from one spacetime world line to another.
 There may be a way to teach units to do lorenz transforms with simple definitions.
 I may have already achived it to some degree with this definition set but I believe more needs to be done.
 I'll play with it.